WWE Rumors: Sasha Banks vs. Stephanie McMahon Feud Coming Soon

-During this week’s edition of Monday Night Raw, WWE may have revealed their plans for Sasha Banks at Wrestlemania a little early.
+During this week’s edition of Monday Night Raw, WWE may have revealed their plans for Sasha Banks at WrestleMania a little early.
 Since The Boss came up short in her feud with Charlotte over the Raw Women’s Championship, she’s accepted her role in the women’s division.
-For awhile, she will need to take a backseat as Bayley challenges Charlotte for the championship at the WWE Royal Rumble PPV later this month.
+For a while, she will need to take a backseat as Bayley challenges Charlotte for the championship at the WWE Royal Rumble PPV later this month.

 Sasha Banks is still nursing a knee injury from her Ironman match with Charlotte at WWE Roadblock, and her new rivalry with Nia Jax should keep her busy heading into the WWE Royal Rumble.
-However, WWE is already moving toward Wrestlemania fast.
+However, WWE is already moving toward WrestleMania fast.
 It seems wrong for her to be one of the most featured women on WWE programming in 2016 to being stuck in the midcard once the grandest stage of them all is around.

-WWE officials may be trying to elevate Bayley into WWE’s top female babyface after Wrestlemania 33, but they already turned Sasha Banks into “The Boss” of WWE’s women’s division.
+WWE officials may be trying to elevate Bayley into WWE’s top female babyface after WrestleMania 33, but they already turned Sasha Banks into “The Boss” of WWE’s women’s division.
 However, this week’s edition of Raw showed that even Sasha shouldn’t cross “The Boss” of WWE, Stephanie McMahon.
-The two women had a confrontation during a backstage segment that has the WWE Universe speculating for Wrestlemania.
+The two women had a confrontation during a backstage segment that has the WWE Universe speculating for WrestleMania.

 Recently, it was reported that WWE officials had a huge match planned for Sasha Banks in Orlando for the grandest stage of them all.
 Banks has only begun her feud with Nia Jax, but the WWE Universe is curious about who her opponent could be.
 WWE could bring in someone like Mickie James, or someone from NXT could debut to challenge Sasha Banks, but the segment from Raw may have revealed WWE’s creative plans.